Maternity, paternity and parental leave: employer guide

 • having a baby through a surrogacy arrangement

-Employees can choose to take either 1 week or 2 consecutive weeks' leave.
-The amount of time is the same even if they have more than one child (for example, if they have twins).
+Employees can take either 1 or 2 weeks’ leave.
+If the employee is taking 2 weeks, they can take them consecutively or separately.
+The amount of time they can take is the same even if they have more than one child (for example, if they have twins).

 • the actual date of birth